raspberrypilearning/tweeting-babbage/software.md

 # Software installation

-You'll need to make sure you have the following packages installed to proceed with the worksheet.
+You'll need to make sure you have the following packages installed to proceed with the worksheet:

+- Twython for Python 3

 You'll need to be online to install packages.